-ENGL 110: Research Review Credits: 1.5 Letter Grade
+ENGL 110: Research Review

-Reviews the fundamentals of the research
+Credits: 1.5 Letter Grade

-process (locating and evaluating sources) and, primarily, integrating sources into one's own writing (interpreting research; ethically summarizing, paraphrasing, and quoting sources; properly documenting sources).
+Reviews the fundamentals of the research process (locating and evaluating sources) and, primarily, integrating sources into one's own writing (interpreting research; ethically summarizing, paraphrasing, and quoting sources; properly documenting sources).
 To engage in these processes, students will compile an annotated bibliography of reputable sources and will participate in peer workshops.
 Prerequisite: ENGL-101.

-ENGL 150: Introduction to Literature (L) Credits: 3 Letter Grade
+ENGL 150: Introduction to Literature

-Introduction to and study of the literary elements of fiction, poetry, and drama.
+elements of fiction, poetry, and drama.
 Students develop and practice skills for analyzing and writing about literature.
 Core: Literature requirement.